 No. Smoking is not permitted anywhere inside the school building.
 You can smoke outside the front of the school.
-However, please be mindful towards other students and staff leaving and entering the school, as well as customers of the premises downstairs.
+However, please be mindful towards other students and staff leaving and entering the school, as well as passers-by.
 Cigarette ends should be discarded into the ashtray provided.